siderolabs/talos/website/content/v1.12/talos-guides/configuration/disk-management/raw.md

 This volume can be referenced using a stable symlink `/dev/disk/by-partlabel/r-openebs-vol1`, which is created automatically by Talos Linux.

+> Note: Ceph will not create a partition if the partition label contains the substring `ceph`.
+Avoid using such names for your labels.

 ### Removing Raw Volumes

 Before removing a raw volume, ensure that it is not used anymore.